Arlington, Montgomery counties launch new effort in fight over airplane noise from National

 Hartman said there is keen interest in the new effort.
 An August presentation, which can be viewed on the study’s website (dca.nowgen.net) garnered more than 2,400 views on Facebook, he said.

 The consultants’ work will add to efforts already underway by a community working group formed in 2015 by the Metropolitan Washington Airports Authority to address the noise issue.
-MWAA manages both National and Washington Dulles International airports.
+The MWAA manages both National and Washington Dulles International airports.
 Arlington and Montgomery are members of that group.

 Federal officials said they would consider any recommendations that come from the studies.